Review of Lesslie Newbigin’s 1956 primer Sin and Salvation

 Recommended: Lesslie Newbigin’s Unfinished Agenda: An Updated Autobiography

-3 replies on “Review of Lesslie Newbigin’s 1956 primer Sin and Salvation”
+3 responses to “Review of Lesslie Newbigin’s 1956 primer Sin and Salvation”

 It’s a beautiful little book.
 It’s a wonderful model how we can write for the church and outside the church with theological depth and simplicity in conveying the message.